 Need a place to play?
-Aside from being home to the skate park, Chelsea Piers is known for being an activity driven destination for all age groups with over 25 sports to choose from.
-The piers’ state of the art facilities host a diverse group of activities which include gymnastic, golf, bowling, ice skating and basketball just to drop a few.
-One of my favorite activities at the complex is the Friday Night Swings– A new take on your typical after work happy hour.
+Aside from being home to the skate park, Chelsea Piers is known for being an activity-driven destination for all age groups with over 25 sports to choose from.
+The piers’ state of the art facilities hosts a diverse group of activities which include gymnastics, golf, bowling, ice skating, and basketball just to drop a few.
+One of my favorite activities at the complex is the Friday Night Swings– A new take on your typical after-work happy hour.

 Videography: Shiseido Ruiz